Was Meghan Markle Inspired by Jennifer Lopez's 'The Wedding Planner' for Her Gown?

 RELATED VIDEO: Yes, Meghan Markle’s Bridal ‘Messy Bun’ Was Supposed to Come Loose

-Clare Waight Keller, the British designer and Givenchy artistic director behind Meghan’s dress, told reporters the dress was meant to capture both “timeless” elegance and, in some of its details, a “refined modernity.”
+Neither Lopez nor Meghan — still amid her post-wedding weekend — has mentioned the discussion.
+Clare Waight Keller, the British designer and Givenchy artistic director behind Meghan’s dress, told reporters it was meant to capture both “timeless” elegance and, in some of its details, a “refined modernity.”

 Meghan gave Waight Keller the job in January.
 “It was an extraordinary moment when she told me,” Waight Keller said on Sunday.
 “It was an incredible thing to be part of, such an historic moment and, in fact, to have the opportunity to work with her.”